CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 ```

 Save this in a file named (for example) `basic_2Nodes.pbs`.
-We can then submit the job with `sbatch`:
+You can then submit the job with `sbatch`:

 ```
 sbatch basic_2Nodes.pbs